Amplitude analysis of $B^+ \to \psi(2S) K^+ \pi^+ \pi^-$ decays: Amplitude fit

 Candidates in the $m(\psitwos K^+ \pim \pip)$ sideband regions, which are defined as \mbox{$[5200, 5240] \, \text{MeV} \cup [5320, 5400] \, \text{MeV}$}, are used to model the background PDF,

-where the background function $B(\phsPoint \vert \theta_{\text B})$ describes the distribution in phase space relative to the signal efficiency.
+The background function $B(\phsPoint \vert \theta_{\text B})$ describes the distribution in phase space relative to the signal efficiency times phase-space density term, which is ommitted in the numerator as in the signal PDF.
 Candidates from the low- and high-mass sidebands are added together such that they have the same relative contribution.
 The background function is constructed by training a BDTG algorithm~\cite{Rogozhnikov_2016} to match the phase-space distribution of the MC integration sample to the data sidebands.
 The value of $B(\phsPoint_i \vert \theta_{\text B})$ for a given data point $\phsPoint_i$ is then obtained by applying a pseudo seven-dimensional interpolation method to the weighted MC integration sample~\cite{LHCB-PAPER-2018-041}.